GLOBAL MARKETS-Shares slip after 7-day run, yen gains on dollar

 Gold rose nearly 1 percent on comments by Bundesbank chief

-Jens Weidmann, who is also a member of the Governing Council of
+Jens Weidmann, who also a member of the Governing Council of the

 .
 The dollar had climbed to 96.71 yen, its highest since